 22. Clare Market building was named after the Earl of Clare’s 16th century market

-Sue Donnelly looks at the history of LSE’s Clare Market building, from car park to paternoster lift to Normaland Wall, in a new LSE History blog post Going High Rise at Clare Market.
+Sue Donnelly looks at the history of LSE’s Clare Market building, now demolished, from car park to paternoster lift to Normaland Wall, in Going High Rise at Clare Market.

 23. In the 1960s, the LSE Refectory produced indisputably good rock cakes